 Meet Rabiah York Lumbard

 After embracing Islam at the age of eighteen, she earned a BA in religious studies from George Washington University and is completing her MFA in creative writing at Spalding University.
 She moves frequently but currently lives in the Doha with her husband and three daughters where she also works as a part-time writing specialist at local universities.
+Her work has been written up in PBS Kids, BBC Persia, the School Library Journal and more.
 Favorite pastimes include rescuing Arabian Maus and kayaking in the Arabian Gulf.